oracle-quickstart/oci-weblogic-server/README.md

 The OCI Terraform stack for WebLogic Server allows you to create and configure a WebLogic domain in [Oracle Cloud Infrastructure (OCI)][oci], in minutes.
-It will create and/or configure multiple OCI services such as Compute, Network, OCI Database, Autonomous Database, Identity Cloud Service, Logging, File System, Application Performance Monitoring and Vault.
+It will create and/or configure multiple OCI services such as Compute, Network, OCI Database, Autonomous Database, Identity Cloud Service, Logging, File System, Application Performance Monitoring and Autoscalings.
 The WebLogic domain created can be scaled by updating a terraform variable to indicate the desired number of nodes and re apply the stack or auto-scaling can be configured to automatically adapt to different workloads in real time.